ThinkingBeyond/BeyondQuantum-2026/Bhumin Saini and Charlie Thompson/README.md

 ## Motivation

-Standard quantum mechanics predicts measurement outcomes with remarkable precision, but stays silent on what particles *actually do* between measurements. **Bohmian mechanics** resolves this by assigning particles definite positions at all times, guided by a pilot wave $\Psi(x_1, x_2, t)$:
+Standard quantum mechanics predicts the results of measurements with great accuracy, but says nothing about what particles actually do between measurements.
+Bohmian mechanics solves this by giving particles definite positions at all times, guided by a pilot wave. $\Psi(x_1, x_2, t)$:

 $$\dot{x}_k = \frac{\hbar}{m} \mathrm{Im}\!\left(\frac{\partial_{x_k}\Psi}{\Psi}\right)$$

-For entangled states, the velocity of particle 1 instantaneously depends on the position of particle 2 - making entanglement's non-locality directly visible in individual trajectories.
-This project asks whether we can see that fingerprint in a controlled scattering simulation.
+In the case of entangled states the velocity of particle 1 depends instantaneously on the position of particle 2, and thus entanglement non-locality is directly visible in individual trajectories.
+This project asks if we can see that fingerprint in a controlled scattering simulation.

 ---
 ## Method